myoung8223/LAN-Media-Streaming/README.md

      exactly like any other receiver.
-2. **Sender** — build `windows-sender/` (or run a published build), place the required FFmpeg 7.1 shared DLLs next to the executable (see that folder's README), enter the receiver's name or IP and the matching password, set your video options (resolution, bitrate, frame rate — or keep the defaults), and click **Start streaming**.
+2. **Sender** — build `windows-sender/` (or run a published build), place the required FFmpeg 7.1 shared DLLs next to the executable (see that folder's README), enter the receiver's name — or its hostname or IP (see *Finding the receiver*) — and the matching password, choose the display to capture and your video options (resolution, bitrate, frame rate — or keep the defaults), then click **Start streaming**.
 3. On the first encrypted connection the receiver's certificate is pinned;
    verify the fingerprint once and it's remembered thereafter.